 On 3 December 2018 a Soyuz spacecraft will take off on a mission to transport three astronauts to the International Space Station (ISS).
 The new crew will be ISS Expedition 58 and will stay at the station for six months and their arrival will allow the current ISS crew to return to Earth.
 Mission patch… Continue reading Soyuz MS-11

 After the Soyuz spacecraft failed to get into orbit on 11 October 2018, it looked like Soyuz flights to the ISS might be on hold for a period of time and that the ISS would even need to be temporarily abandoned.
-Fortunately this has proved not to be the case and the next Soyuz will… Continue reading The future of the International Space Station
+Luckily this hasn't happened.
+The next Soyuz will fly to the ISS on 3… Continue reading The future of the International Space Station